-Engineering students earn the B.S.E. degree in one of six undergraduate programs of study (majors): biomedical engineering, chemical engineering, civil engineering, electrical engineering, industrial engineering, or mechanical engineering.
+Engineering students earn the B.S.E. degree in one of eight undergraduate programs of study (majors): biomedical engineering, chemical engineering, civil engineering, computer science and engineering, electrical engineering, environmental engineering, industrial engineering, or mechanical engineering.

 All students complete a core of common B.S.E. requirements, usually during their first three semesters; see "Core Requirements" below.
 They also must complete a curriculum—a set of required and elective courses—designed specifically for their major program.
 The curriculum prepares students to practice engineering in that program's field of engineering.
 It is designed by the program's faculty members according to guidelines provided by the national accrediting body of ABET.

-Each program's curriculum is divided into four major stems: mathematics and basic sciences; engineering topics; an elective focus area; and the general education component (humanities and social sciences).
+Each program's curriculum is divided into four major stems: mathematics and basic sciences, engineering topics, an elective focus area, and the general education component ("Be Creative", historical perspectives, social sciences, and so on).
 All of the courses in the curriculum stems are integrated and sequenced to help students understand the interrelationships and importance of each stem.
 See "Curriculum Stems" below.

 Courses below the level of the beginning courses in each program's curriculum count toward students' overall grade-point averages and are recorded on their transcripts, but they do not count toward requirements for the B.S.E. degree.